 What is Lymphatic Drainage Massage?

-The massage uses very light pressure with gentle, rhythmic strokes throughout the body
+Lymphatic Drainage Massage (LDM) is a therapeutic massage technique that uses very light pressure with gentle, rhythmic strokes

-in order to increase the flow and efficiency of the lymphatic system.
+to increase the flow and efficiency of the lymphatic system.

-Okay.
-So what is the Lymphatic System?
+What is the Lymphatic System?

 I have summarized it below, but the full article can be found here